This map was created using GPS Visualizer's do-it-yourself geographic utilities.

 While Castle Head appears to be a solid tableland, it is, in fact, a narrow ridge that protrudes into the valley.
 At its terminus, it is only a few metres across.
 Getting to Castle Head is very straightforward and requires only a modest amount of effort.

-In the past, hikers venturing onto Narrowneck Plateau will have driven along the fire trail to the parking area at the top of the Golden Stairs, however, the access road has been severely damaged by storms in 2020 and closed, likely for good.
-To compensate, the national parks authority has built a new hikers path that links the Narrowneck Lookout parking area to the plateau, avoiding the damaged section of the road.
-A word of warning - the parking area has a limit of 2 hours, imposed by the Council so if you are considering this hike, it's probably best to park on the streets nearby.
+In the past, hikers venturing onto Narrowneck Plateau will have driven along the fire trail to the parking area at the top of the Golden Stairs, however, the access road has been severely damaged by storms in 2020 (though has since been fully repaired).
+To compensate, the National Parks Authority has built a new hikers path that links the Narrowneck Lookout parking area to the plateau, avoiding the damaged section of the road.
+A word of warning - the parking area has a limit of 2 hours, imposed by the Council so if you are considering this hike, it's best to park on the streets nearby.

 Starting from the lookout (having parked elsewhere) I ventured down the new steps to the fire trail on Narrowneck Plateau, Glenraphael Drive.
 It's an easy hike along the 'road' towards Castle Head, passing the top of the Golden Stairs and a couple of valley lookouts along the way.
 There is one very steep section of the road that has been concreted but it only lasts for a short while and the views over Megalong Valley make frequent pauses all the more appealing.